APTrust/dart/README.md

 ## Building

-To build a redistributable, production mode package, use `wails build`.
+To build a redistributable, production mode package, use `wails build -tags release`.

+For more on build options, see https://wails.io/docs/guides/manual-builds/.
+Also note that the build system (and many other things) will be changing in Wails 3.
+See https://v3alpha.wails.io/whats-new/ for details.